baroquon/reefpoints/source/posts/2017-07-13-safari-ios-and-progressive-web-apps.md

 ---
 layout: post
-title: "Safari, iOS, and Progressive Web Apps: what you should know"
+title: "Safari, iOS, and Progressive Web Apps: What You Should Know"
 social: true
 author: Jess Krywosa
 twitter: "jesskry"